boulund/tcup/docs/source/output.rst

 Hits to annotated regions
 -------------------------
-Results in the *Hits to annotated regions* sheet are somewhat harder to analyze than the results in the *Taxonomic composition* sheet.
+Results in the *Hits to annotated regions* sheet are somewhat harder to interpret than the results in the *Taxonomic composition* sheet.
 In this sheet, the output might look like this (shortened for brevity)::

     Species                                 Disc. level Count   Product                             Features